-Purpose for r Class(es): (Check all that apply) 0 Distance Learning: ECCP, Start College Now or HS-HS (No Charge) 0 Online: ECCP, Start College Now or HS- -HS (No Charge) 0 In Person: ECCP, Start College Now or I HS-HS (No Charge) 0 High School Academy: Technical College e (No Charge) 0 Distance Learning: ECCP, Start College Now or HS-HS (Student Paid) 0 Online: ECCP, Start College Now or HS- -HS (Student Paid) 0 In Person: ECCP, Start College Now or I HS-HS (Student Paid) 0 High School Academy: Technical College e (Student Paid) and/or are n District of N Student F maximum to REMINDE e applies IF a course is completed with a premoved from a course due to disciplinary Neillsville for any expense needed to cover Paid refers to any course(s) a student is elector be paid for by the school district.
-R: Students who drop or fail expanded coenroll in future expanded courses until all s courses. y action will reimburse the School the cost of the course. ecting to take that exceed the 18 credit ourses (HS or college) will not be Student: Date: Guidanca Co ounselor• Data
+Purpose for Class(es): (Check all that apply)

+O Distance Learning: ECCP, Start College Now or HS-HS (No Charge) O Online: ECCP, Start College Now or HS-HS (No Charge) O In Person: ECCP, Start College Now or HS-HS (No Charge) O High School Academy: Technical College (No Charge) O Distance Learning: ECCP, Start College Now or HS-HS (Student Paid) O Online: ECCP, Start College Now or HS-HS (Student Paid) O In Person: ECCP, Start College Now or HS-HS (Student Paid) O High School Academy: Technical College (Student Paid)

+No charge applies IF a course is completed with a passing grade.
+Students who drop, fail and/or are removed from a course due to disciplinary action will reimburse the School District of Neillsville for any expense needed to cover the cost of the course.
+Student Paid refers to any course(s) a student is electing to take that exceeds the 18 credit maximum to be paid for by the school district.

+REMINDER: Students who drop or fail expanded courses (HS or college) will not be allowed to enroll in future expanded courses until all fees to the district have been paid for the previous courses.